mendix/docs/content/apidocs-mxsdk/apidocs/data-hub-apis.md

 ## 1. Introduction

-The [Data Hub APIs](#datahubapis) are Open API 3.0 specs available at https://datahub-spec.s3.eu-central-1.amazonaws.com/index.html.
+The [Data Hub APIs](#datahubapis) are OpenAPI 3.0 specs available at https://datahub-spec.s3.eu-central-1.amazonaws.com/index.html.

 From this page the following APIs are available: